reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 Map<Integer, String> testMap = new HashMap<>();
 ```

 If we had a large legacy code base, we wouldn't want to go in and make lots of code changes since it would mean a lot of QA regression testing.
-The safer option would be to add the @SuppressWarning annotation to the Class so that the logs are not cluttered up with redundant warning messages.
+The safer option would be to add the @SuppressWarning annotation to the class so that the logs are not cluttered up with redundant warning messages.
 We would add the code as below:

 ```java
 @SuppressWarnings({"rawtypes", "unchecked"})